vishalunifi/auth-service-development/Readme.md

 - Clone the repo on your local system.
 - npm install
-- npx tsc
+- npm run build
-- node dist/index.js
+- npm run start